apache/ignite-3/modules/api/src/main/java/org/apache/ignite/sql/README.md

 An SQL session provide methods for running queries in sync, async and reactive ways and holds a context that queries will be executed against
 (e.g. default query timeout, or some hints, which may affects SQL query execution flow, and SQL extension/plugin specific hints).

 SQL statement object represents an SQL query text with the context that overrides the session defaults.
-[PreparedStatement](PreparedStatement.java) is a special purpose statement that forces using more aggressive caching strategy, and allows some additional optimizations.

 The result of SQL query is represented with [ResultSet](ResultSet.java), [AsyncResultSet](./async/AsyncResultSet.java), and [ReactiveResultSet](./reactive/ReactiveResultSet.java) classes, which provides the result itself and metadata for it.
 The query may return either `boolean` value (for a conditional query), or number of affected rows (for DML query), or a set of rows.

 ##Async query execution
 Note: Asynchronous API offers user methods for asynchronous result processing, which are very similar to synchronous one.
 Some users may find this approach easier understanding and using rather than reactive way.

 ##Reactive query execution